-Overview of Syllabus: In this course, we shall focus on Chapters 5 through 9 of the text.
-We shall learn about integration, its relation to anti-differentiation, and applications.
+Overview of Syllabus: In this course, we shall focus on Chapters 5 through 9 (and some of 10) of the text.
+We shall learn about integration; its relation to anti-differentiation, and applications.

-We shall start with some intuitive notions of area, and do some basic computations and examples.
+We will begin with a brief class discussion/review of differential calculus.
+Then we shall discuss some intuitive notions of area, and look at some basic computations and examples.
 We shall also look at how one might compute the average value of a function over a given (time) interval.
 These ideas will motivate the concept of the Riemann integral.

 The basic relationship between Riemann integrals and anti-differentiation is the subject of the Fundamental Theorem of Calculus.
 This leads to the study of a whole slew of techniques of integration (anti-differentiation really).
 We shall look more closely at inverse functions, exponential and log functions and consider lots of applications in various branches of math and science.
+If there is time, we'll look at some elementary differential equations.